etipton/etipton.github.io/_posts/2014-06-28-crucial-laydown.markdown

 The limper folded, and **StupidFace** unsurprisingly called.

 The flop came **JcTh4c**.
 I knew I had the Qc.
 Suddenly **StupidFace** moved all-in.
 AcKc immediately flashed through my mind as his most likely hand.
 Most of the time I would snap-call when I get a "vision" like that, because my instincts are pretty good in these types of situations... you'd be amazed how many times I'm exactly right, or off by a single rank on one card.
 However, this time I was "in the zone" and I knew to tread carefully, as this was a HUGE pot.
 I wasn't just thinking hand vs. hand, like I so often do... instead, I was thinking about the tournament as a whole.
-Forcing myself to ignore my instincts, I walked through some potential hands **and the impact calling could have**:
+Forcing myself to ignore my instincts, I walked through some potential hands:

 1. AJ - Top pair.
 Not likely that he would move-in like he did, much more likely that he would bet smaller or go for a check-raise. **If I thought he had this, I should call every time.**
 - JJ, TT, or 44 - A set.
 Much more likely.
 He would move-in to push me off of AK, or to get me to call with QQ. **If I thought he had this, I should fold every time.**
 - AQ offsuit - Straight draw with one over. **A definite call here.**
 - AK offsuit - Straight draw with two overs. **My hand is ahead.
 But should I call?**
 - AcKc - Straight and flush draw.
-Also quite possible. **Same question - should I call?**
+My first instinct. **Same question - should I call though?**
-- AcXc or KcXc - Another definite possibility.
-Sheesh. **Hmm... but should I call?**
+- AcXc or KcXc - Flush draw.
+Another definite possibility.
+Sheesh. **Well ahead... but should I call?**

 As you can see, I ended up having more questions than answers!